20centcroak/github-cheatsheet/cheatsheet.md

  1 file changed, 1 insertion(+)

 ## Information on history, commits and so on
-We have already seen previously the *git status* command which look at the files in the working copy, in the staging area and in the version control
+We have already seen previously the *git status* command which look at the files in the working copy, in the staging area and in the version control and delivers a status for these files (created, modified, deleted, untracked, staged, ...)

     git status
 >On branch master